tcbutler320/tbutler.org/_posts/2021-29-03-Blocky-hack-the-box-ctf copy 2.md

 # Basic Enumeration

-To start, I used a simple `nmap` scan to look for running services and open ports.
+To start, I used a simple <kbd>nmap</kbd> scan to look for running services and open ports.

 ```bash
 ┌──(kali㉿kali)-[~/Desktop]